SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 So, the IQR is 25, meaning the middle 50% of the test scores lie within a range of 25 points.
 This helps us understand the spread of the main body of scores, ignoring the extreme highs and lows.

 Uses of IQR:
-1.	**Identifying outliers**
+1.	**Identifying Outliers**
-2. **Summarizing data**: Summary of the middle 50% of the data, offering a sense of where the bulk of the values lie.
+2. **Summarizing Data**: Summary of the middle 50% of the data, offering a sense of where the bulk of the values lie.
 This is particularly useful for skewed distributions where the mean might not provide a clear picture of the central tendency<a href="#what-is-central-tendency-in-math"><sup id="back-to-1">CT</sup></a>.
-3. **Comparing variability**: IQR is used to compare the spread of different data sets.
+3. **Comparing Variability**: IQR is used to compare the spread of different data sets.
 By comparing the IQRs, we can understand which data set has more variability in the middle 50% of its values.
-4. **Robust measure of spread**: IQR is a robust measure of statistical dispersion because it is not affected by extreme values or outliers.
+4. **Robust Measure of Spread**: IQR is a robust measure of statistical dispersion because it is not affected by extreme values or outliers.
 This makes it more reliable for understanding the spread of data than the range or the standard deviation in cases where the data contains outliers.

 In summary, the IQR is a valuable tool in statistics and data analysis for understanding and summarizing the spread of a data set, especially when dealing with outliers and skewed distributions.